 - Sample copies, instructor copies, or instructional materials.
-These materials may not be sold for any type of compensation if they are specifically marked as free samples not for resale. - Royalties or other compensation from sales of textbooks or instructional materials that include the instructor's own writing or work. - Honoraria for academic peer review of course materials. - Fees associated with activities such as reviewing, critiquing, or preparing support materials for textbooks or instructional materials pursuant to guidelines adopted by the State Board of Education or the Board of Governors. - Training in the use of course materials and learning technologies.
+These materials may not be sold for any type of compensation if they are specifically marked as free samples not for resale. - Royalties or other compensation from sales of textbooks or instructional materials that include the instructor's own writing or work when the writing or work is completed outside of the scope of the employee's work, responsibilities, and duties at the College and outside of the College's operational hours. - Honoraria for academic peer review of course materials when the writing or work is completed outside of the scope of the employee's work, responsibilities, and duties at the College and outside of the College's operational hours. - Fees associated with activities such as reviewing, critiquing, or preparing support materials for textbooks or instructional materials pursuant to guidelines adopted by the State Board of Education when the writing or work is completed outside of the scope of the employee's work, responsibilities, and duties at the College and outside of the College's operational hours. - Training in the use of course materials and learning technologies.